 - Student trustees may only serve on the Board of Trustees for one (1) term.
 There will be no reappointments.

 Highly qualified candidates will be contacted for an interview with a selection committee composed of student leaders and members of the Graduate Student Senate.
-Interviews will be conducted the weeks of February 8 and February 15, 2018.

 Please address any inquiries to